 ‘I, er ... nothing really, Mrs Potter, I just wondered if you needed any help with your move,’ Mary began.

-‘No, thank you for the offer, Mrs Saville, but Jacqui has already said she will help,’ Ginny said.
+‘No, thank you for the offer, Mrs Saville, but Jacqui has, very kindly, already offered her help,’ Ginny said.
 ‘Are you sure that there was nothing else?
 There seemed to be some urgency in your voice.’
 Ginny took a final step forward, bringing her only inches away from Mary.

 I was watching a battle for supremacy.
 Mary was taller and heavier.
 Ginny was younger, fitter, and more agile.
 It would be interesting, I thought, to see if their physical attributes also applied to their verbal sparring.

 ‘If you want to know anything, just ask,’ Ginny told her.
 ‘I expect that everyone is very curious about us, but I would hate to be the subject of misleading rumours and gossip.
-Misinformation and lies can be spread so easily, can’t they?’
+Misinformation, and even scurrilous lies, can be spread so easily; can’t they?’
 Ginny’s voice remained even and civil, her accusation was so courteous that any counter-attack would make Mary look bitchy.

-‘We like a quiet life, to keep ourselves to ourselves.’
+‘We like a quiet life, and we try to keep ourselves to ourselves.’
 Ginny continued.
-‘That’s why we moved out of our London townhouse and into a smaller, cheaper, and more rural property.
-But we have nothing to hide, we’re…’ She was interrupted by a car horn.
+‘That’s why we moved out of our London townhouse and into a smaller, cheaper, and much more rural property.’
+Ginny placed almost no emphasis on the word "cheaper," but it was noted by everyone present.
+‘We have nothing to hide, we’re...’
+She was interrupted by a car horn.
 Harry waved to her as he drove past in a Range Rover identical to the one Terry Boot had been driving.
 Ginny waved back happily.

 ‘Here’s Harry now,’ she observed, delightedly.
 She’d been self-assured before she’d seen her husband, and now she overflowed with confidence.
 ‘So was there anything else you wanted to know?’